 - A. Drug-Free Policy Statement.
 Publish, as required by California Government Code Section 8355(a)(1), a Drug-Free Policy Statement which notifies employees that the unlawful manufacture, distribution, dispensation, possession or use of a controlled substance is prohibited, and specifies the actions to be taken against employees for violations. - B. Drug-Free Awareness Program.
 Establish, as required by California Government Code Section 8355(a)(2), a Drug-Free Awareness Program which informs employees about the following: - 1.
 The dangers of drug abuse in the workplace; - 2.
 PROVIDER's policy of maintaining a drug-free workplace; - 3.
 Any available counseling, rehabilitation and employee assistance programs; and - 4.
 Penalties that may be imposed upon employees for drug abuse violations. - C. Drug-Free Employment Agreement.
 Ensure, as required by California Government Code Section 8355(a)(3), that every employee who provides specialty mental health services pursuant to the terms and conditions of this Agreement will: - 1.
-Receive a copy of PROVIDER's Drug-Free Policy Statement; and - 2.
-Agree to abide by PROVIDER's Drug-Free Policy as a condition of employment.

-D. Effect of Non-Compliance.
-Failure to comply with the requirements set forth herein may result in termination of this Agreement, and PROVIDER may be ineligible for award of future contracts, if COUNTY determines that the foregoing certification is false or if PROVIDER fails to carry out the above-referenced requirements.
+Receive a copy of PROVIDER's Drug-Free Policy Statement; and - Agree to abide by the terms of PROVIDER's Drug-Free Policy as a condition of employment. - D. Effect of Non-Compliance.
+Failure to comply with the above-referenced requirements may result in suspension of payments under this Agreement, and/or termination thereof, and PROVIDER may be ineligible for award of future contracts if COUNTY determines that the foregoing certification is false or if PROVIDER violates the certification by failing to carry out the above-referenced requirements.

-4.11 Nuclear Free Humboldt County Ordinance Compliance:
+4.12 Nuclear Free Humboldt County Ordinance Compliance:

-By executing this Agreement, PROVIDER certifies that it is not a Nuclear Weapons Contractor, in that PROVIDER is not knowingly or intentionally engaged in the research, development, production or testing of nuclear warheads, nuclear weapons systems or nuclear weapons components as defined by the Nuclear Free Humboldt County Ordinance.
+PROVIDER certifies by its signature below that it is not a Nuclear Weapons Contractor, in that PROVIDER is not knowingly or intentionally engaged in the research, development, production or testing of nuclear warheads, nuclear weapons systems or nuclear weapons components as defined by the Nuclear Free Humboldt County Ordinance.
 PROVIDER agrees to notify COUNTY immediately if it becomes a Nuclear Weapons Contractor as defined above.
 COUNTY may immediately terminate this Agreement if it determines that the foregoing certification is false or if PROVIDER subsequently becomes a Nuclear Weapons Contractor.